 York Road Roundabout

 The Montana Department of Transportation is constructing a roundabout at the intersection of York Road and Lake Helena Drive.
-The design of the intersection is completed and construction is anticipated to begin in 2019.
+The project will improve safety and operations of the intersection.
+Construction is anticipated to begin in April and be completed by fall 2019.

 - From January 1, 2003 to August 5, 2015 there were 28 recorded crashes in this area.